schylermanning/little-lost-note/PLAN_OF_ATTACK.md

 - About button visibility controlled by `NEXT_PUBLIC_SHOW_ABOUT` environment variable
 - Set to `'true'` to show About button
 - Can be configured in Vercel dashboard under Environment Variables

+### SEO Configuration
+- Base URL configured via `NEXT_PUBLIC_BASE_URL` environment variable
+- Defaults to `https://little-lost-note.vercel.app` if not set
+- All pages have individual metadata with:
+  - Unique titles and descriptions
+  - Open Graph tags for social sharing
+  - Twitter Card tags for Twitter sharing
+- Cover image used as default OG/Twitter image

+### PWA Configuration
+- Service worker automatically generated by `next-pwa`
+- Disabled in development mode (only active in production)
+- Runtime caching strategy: NetworkFirst for all HTTP requests
+- Icons configured in `manifest.json`:
+  - 192x192 and 512x512 for Android
+  - 180x180 for iOS (apple-touch-icon)
+- Theme color: `#fdfbf7` (matches background)
+- Display mode: `standalone` (app-like experience)

 ### Accessibility
 - All navigation buttons have `aria-label` attributes